If you’re convicted of a DUI or other driving offense in the state of Georgia, you may be required to file an SR-22 to get back on the road.

 How long will I need an SR-22 for in Georgia?

 Georgia could require you to maintain an SR-22 or SR-22A for at least three years.
 This requirement could increase, depending on your driving offense.
+It can also decrease depending on your driving after the mandate and your level of risk.

 What happens if I let my SR-22 lapse?